Surface-Code Hardware Hamiltonian: Results

 Figure~\ref{fig:iswap_fidelity4}\,(a–c) reports the resulting gate error for three representative side coupling strengths $\Gside$.
 For each cell we compare $\blacklozenge$~decoherence only, $\bullet$~decoherence\,+\,$ZZ$, $\blacksquare$~decoherence\,+\,$ZZ$+$ZZZ$.
 In all cells, the flat-top Gaussian maintains high fidelity, and the modest spread in pulse length highlights the tolerance of the protocol to local variations in $J_{13}$.

-Before we conclude this section, let us briefly indicate the impact of these capacitive couplings such as $\Gside$ and $\Grad$ on the fidelity of gate acting on active qubits.
-We consider the optimum fidelity performance obtained in Fig.~\ref{fig:iswap_fidelity4} and replot them classified in three sectors of $\Gside/\Grad$ being 0, $1/4$ and $1/2$~\footnote{These values corresponds to $\Gside=0,2,4$ MHz with $\Grad=8$ MHz.}.
-The results are shown in Fig.~\ref{fig:popfid} where the gate fidelity of all cells is plotted versus their corresponding coupler frequency.
-These plots show that by the increase of side-qubit couplings, errors increase not only for different scenarios indicated in the legend but also the data points are spread across a wider range of coupler frequencies on the x-axis.

-\subsection{Diagnosing Faulty Cells}
+\subsubsection{Diagnosing Faulty Cells}

 To pinpoint the origin of outlier performance, we examine the spectrum of parasitic interactions extracted for every unit cell.
 Figure~\ref{fig:pzz0} overlays, for each unit cell, the magnitudes of the dominant two-body and three-body stray interactions evaluated in the locally optimized exchange coupling $J_{13}$.
 Two representative problem cells as shown in Fig.~\ref{fig:iswap_fidelity4}(a-c) are: cells \textbf{X} and \textbf{E1}.
-These unit cells exhibit the largest discrepancies in their estimated parasitic sensitivity for the case of $\Gside/2\pi=4$ MHz, signaling a pronounced sensitivity to three-body interactions and hence to chaotic dynamics.
+These unit cells exhibit the largest discrepancies in their estimated parasitic sensitivity for the case of $\Gside/2\pi=4$ MHz, signaling a pronounced sensitivity to three-body interactions and hence to chaotic dynamics (see more details in Supplementary Fig. S3).
 Let us look into each one in rather more detail:

-\begin{itemize} \item \textbf{Cell X} ($J_{13}/2\pi \approx 18~\mathrm{MHz}$): Appendix~\ref{app:bad_cell} shows that the parasitic couplings of two and three bodies swell into the hundreds of kilohertz range.
+\begin{itemize} \item \textbf{Cell X} ($J_{13}/2\pi \approx 18~\mathrm{MHz}$): The parasitic couplings of two and three bodies swell into the hundreds of kilohertz range (see more details in Supplementary Fig. S1).
 These sizable coherent phase shifts overwhelm the intrinsic decoherence floor, driving the total gate error much greater than the $10^{-3}$ threshold demanded by surface code operation.

 \item \textbf{Cell E1} ($J_{13}/2\pi \approx 19~\mathrm{MHz}$): Although the two-body $ZZ$ channel remains modest ($<50~\mathrm{kHz}$), the three-body interaction $Z_1Z_2Z_3$ alone rises above $300~\mathrm{kHz}$.
 This single $ZZZ$ term--even when all pairwise $ZZ$ couplings appear well controlled--provides a crucial lesson: the full fidelity loss seen in Fig.~\ref{fig:iswap_fidelity4} highlights the severe impact that higher-order processes can exert on iSWAP gate performance in the QPU. \end{itemize}